allen-michael-tan/Cardboard-bear/README.md

 ![Servo mount](https://github.com/allen-michael-tan/Cardboard-bear/blob/main/Images/Servo%20mount.jpg)

-Two acrylic servo arms were laser cut, they were used in conjunction with nylon string to translate the motion of the servo motors to the ears.
+Two acrylic servo arms of 5mm thickness were laser cut, they were used in conjunction with nylon string to translate the motion of the servo motors to the ears.

 ![Servo arm](https://github.com/allen-michael-tan/Cardboard-bear/blob/main/Images/Servo%20arm.jpg)

+****

 ### PIR sensor